Triston117/answer-is-react/README.md

 - _Initial setup:_ `npm install`

-- _Run the app:_ In a new terminal tab, start the application with `npm start`
+- _Run the app:_ In a new terminal tab, start the application with `npm run dev`

 - Make sure you `add` and `commit` frequently!